npm/arborist/README.md

   objects, always `true` for Link objects.
 * `node.isTop` True if this node is the top of its tree, false otherwise.
 * `node.top` The top node in this node's tree.
+* `node.dev`, `node.optional`, `node.devOptional` Indicators as to whether
+  this node is a dev dependency and/or optional dependency.
+These flags are relevant when pruning optional and/or dev dependencies out of the tree.
+  * If none of these flags are set, then the node is required by the dependency and/or peerDependency hierarchy.
+It should not be pruned.
+  * If _both_ `node.dev` and `node.optional` are set, then the node is an
+    optional dependency of one of the packages in the devDependency hierarchy.
+It should be pruned if _either_ dev or optional deps are being removed.
+  * If `node.dev` is set, but `node.optional` is not, then the node is required in the devDependency hierarchy.
+It should be pruned if dev dependencies are being removed.
+  * If `node.optional` is set, but `node.dev` is not, then the node is required in the optionalDependency hierarchy.
+It should be pruned if optional dependencies are being removed.
+  * If `node.devOptional` is set, then the node is a (non-optional) dependency within the devDependency hierarchy, _and_ a dependency within the `optionalDependency` hierarchy.
+It should be pruned if _both_ dev and optional dependencies are being removed.
 * `node.warnings` A list of warnings pertaining to this package.
 * `node.dependencies` Nodes that this one depends on, which resolve its dependencies.